Mj7378/Jarvis_V1.0/README.md

 2.  **Serve the files:**
     Use any simple static file server to serve the project's root directory.
     ```bash
-    # If you have Node.js installed
+    # If you have Node.js installed, you can use the `serve` package
     npx serve
     ```